Actindo-AG/Documentation/Fulfillment/UserInterface/03b_PackageTypes.md

     Click the drop-down list and select the country where the package type is shipped to.

 - *Priority*
     Enter a number to set the priority for the package type.
+The priority value is used by the system to determine the package type to be used for a shipment when the criteria of two or more package types match.
+The lower the number, the higher the priority.

 - *Additional services (shipping method)*
     Enter the additional services offered.
 Numbers, letters or a combination of characters can be used.